trek-view/image-timestamper/README.md

 ## In one sentence

-Command line Python script that 1) takes a photo, series of images (timelapse) or video, 2) reads existing time data (if any), and 3) writes new time data based on offset values defined by user.
+Command line Python script that 1) takes a photo or series of images (timelapse), 2) reads existing time data (if any), and 3) writes new time data based on offset values defined by user.

 ## Why we built this